 Yields

 Seven of the 22 trials (32%) saw statistically significant reductions in corn yields at the reduced N rate.
 However, it is important to note that statistical significance in yield declines is not related to financial outcomes (Figure 5).
 Statistical significance is a function of both the magnitude of the difference in treatments, as well as how variable the yields in the field were.
 It helps readers and farmers decide how much to ‘trust’ the yield changes, which can help with fine-tuning future N management decisions.
-For example, XX Prevo’s reduced N treatment yielded 5.75 bu/ac less than his typical N treatment corn (Figure 5).
-While he can be confident that reduction was real (it is statistically significant), he also saw strong potential for financial savings, with a midpoint savings of $8/ac (Figure 4).
-For comparison, XX Amundson1 saw a similar reduction in corn yield at the reduced N rate, but the reduction was not statistically significant.
-Amundson may question how ‘real’ the reduction was.
+For example, Kevin Prevo’s reduced N treatment yielded 5.75 bu/ac less than his typical N treatment corn (Figure 5).
+While he can be confident that reduction was real (it is statistically significant), he also saw strong potential for financial savings from the reduced N treatment, with a midpoint savings of $8/ac and a best-case savings of $XX/ac (Figure 4).
+For comparison, Alec & Rachel Amundson1 saw a similar reduction in corn yield at the reduced N rate as Prevo, but the reduction was not statistically significant at the Amundson’s.
+The Amundsons may question how ‘real’ the yield reduction was.
 While Prevo and the Amundsons may have different conclusions about the impact of the reduced N treatment on corn yields, they both saw potential financial savings at the reduced N rate.